 Facebook is a broker that can directly control only how users and companies exchange data using its tools.
-Expectations that the company will know – or even try to know – and respond to what happens to that data once data has been exchanged with its tools and taken off-platform are impossible ones for it to fulfill.
+Expecting the company to know – or even try to know – and respond to what happens to that data once data has been exchanged with its tools and taken off-platform is an impossible expectation for it to fulfill.
 We’re setting ourselves up as a society for continual disappointment and disillusionment having expected too much from a single organization.

 Facebook and other monolithic networks aren’t social problems because they can’t control what goes on in or around them but rather because we expect and demand that they do.